grimme-lab/xtb_docs/source/qcxms_doc/qcxms.rst

 ------------------------------

 Ionization of molecules can be done by (de)protonation, *e.g.*, by the popular electrospray ionization (ESI) method.
 This ionization process produces *closed-shell* ions (even number of valence electrons) and is softer than the EI or DEA methods.
+It is often implemented by (de-)protonation of the molecule under study, leading to positivly or negativly charged molecular ions.
-For this reason, the activation of the ion has to be conducted in a second step, *i.e.*, by acceleration and subsequent collisions with neutral collision gas atoms.
+Activation of the ion has to be conducted in a second step, *i.e.*, by acceleration and subsequent collisions with neutral collision gas atoms.
 The following Collision Induced Dissociation (**CID**) leads to a spectrum normally under lower energy conditions than in the other MS methods.
 The simulation conditions and specific details are extensively covered in `this paper`_.

 .. _this paper: https://doi.org/10.1021/jasms.1c00098